SerVB/coursera-issues/README.md

 # Coursera Issues
 Feedbacks to Coursera support.
-The list is [https://github.com/SerVB/coursera-issues/issues](under issues tab) (click!).
+The list is [under issues tab](https://github.com/SerVB/coursera-issues/issues) (click!).

 ## What is this?
 As Coursera doesn't have any issue tracker, I've decided to store the issues I'm reporting somewhere.
 This is the place I've chosen.